Becoming a Supervisor

 What it takes to be a good supervisor

-One of the most important things a supervisor does is provide moral support to the students!
-That's why a good supervisor should be friendly, open, and organised.
+Are you a people-person?
+One of the most important things a supervisor does is provide moral support to the students.
+That’s why a good supervisor should be friendly, open, and well-organized.

 What does a supervisor do?

-The supervisor will be the team's contact person for all organizational aspects and should also make sure that all non-coding to-dos required by the Summer of Code - such as a blog post for the RGSoC blog or participation in the conference raffle - are done.
-Don't worry - we'll give you a checklist, deadlines, and will nudge you gently if you forget about some of them.
+The supervisor will be the team’s contact person for all organizational aspects and should also make sure that all non-coding tasks required by the program — such as writing blog posts — are done.

 But I can't code!
 Can I be a supervisor anyway?